Language: EN

 }

-In this example, the number > 5 condition is evaluated as true, so the message “The number is greater than 5” is printed to the console.
+In this example, the condition number > 5 evaluates to true, so the message “The number is greater than 5” is printed to the console.

 The IF ELSE Conditional

-The if conditional allows adding an alternative else code block that will be executed if the if condition is false.
+The if conditional allows adding an else block of alternative code that will execute if the if condition is false.
 The basic syntax is:

 if (condition)